RPI-OPT/APriD/README.md

 The performance of ApriD with different hyper-parameters can be found in the paper.

 ## Reference
-Yonggui Yan, Yangyang Xu, Adaptive Primal-Dual Stochastic Gradient Method for Expectation-constrained Convex Stochastic Programs.
+- <a name="yan2020adaptive"></a> Yonggui Yan, Yangyang Xu, [Adaptive Primal-Dual Stochastic Gradient Method for Expectation-constrained Convex Stochastic Programs](https://arxiv.org/abs/2012.14943).
+Preprint arXiv:2012.14943, 2020.
 ## License
 See the [LICENSE](https://github.com/RPI-OPT/APriD/blob/main/LICENSE.txt) file for license rights and limitations (MIT).